visual-layer/visuallayer/README.md

 my_pets.explore()
 ```

-This should output an interactive table in your Jupyter notebook like the following.
+This should output an interactive table in your Jupyter Notebook like the following.

 ![explore](./imgs/explore.gif)

 In the interactive table, you can view the issues, sort, filter, search, and compare the images side by side.

-By default the `.explore()` load the top 50 issues from the dataset covering all issue types.
-If you'd like a more granular control, you can change the `num_images` and `issue` argument.
+By default, the `.explore()` load the top 50 issues from the dataset covering all issue types.
+If you'd like a more granular control, you can change the `num_images` and `issue` arguments.

 For example: